voytas75/Find-TaskServiceUser/README.md

 # Find-TaskServiceUser

-It is a powershell module for searching scheduled tasks and system services on a local or remote computer that are created or run as a given user.
+It is a powershell module for finding scheduled tasks and system services on a local or remote computer that are created or run as a given user.

 ## Getting Started